-A college education is one of the most important investments you’ll ever make—and it’s more affordable than you think.
-Last year, Southern awarded more than $6.4 million in scholarship and grant aid, helping students from every background access a high-quality education.
+In 2025, Southern awarded more than $6.4 million in scholarship and grant aid, helping students from every background access a high-quality education.

-Everyone should complete a FAFSA—no exceptions.
+Your path to financial support starts with the Free Application for Federal Student Aid (FAFSA).
+It’s the key to grants, loans, and other funding opportunities.
+Everyone should complete the FAFSA, without exception.
 Submitting it early gives you the best access to university-based grant funds, and even late applicants can still qualify for Pell Grants and Federal Direct Loans, if eligible.
-Once you’ve submitted your FAFSA, the Financial Aid Office automatically reviews your information and awards any aid you qualify for—no additional steps needed.
+Once you’ve submitted your FAFSA, the Financial Aid Office automatically reviews your information and awards any aid you qualify for.

-The only financial aid application required by Southern is the Free Application for Federal Student Aid (FAFSA):
+The only financial aid application required by Southern is the Free Application for Federal Student Aid (FAFSA).

 - Southern School Code: 001406